Public Health Sciences Institute

 2019 Program Dates: May 20 - August 2

 The CDC Public Health Leader Fellowship Program (PHLFP) at Morehouse College is a rigorous 10-week summer program designed to prepare underrepresented, culturally sensitive, undergraduate students for leadership roles in the field of public health.
 A principal aim of the program is reducing health disparities.
-The program includes 2 weeks of public health educational training at Morehouse College with didactic learning in topics that include Introduction to Public Health & Health Disparities, Introduction to Biostatistics, Introduction to Epidemiology, Scientific Writing, and Public Health Leadership.
-Students also receive 3 days of training at the Centers for Disease Control and Prevention’s (CDC) headquarters in Atlanta.
+The program includes 2 weeks of public health educational training at Morehouse College with didactic learning in topics that include: Introduction to Biostatistics, Introduction to Epidemiology, Scientific Writing, and Public Health Leadership.
+Students also participate in a 3-day session at the Centers for Disease Control and Prevention’s (CDC) headquarters in Atlanta.
 During the remaining 8 weeks of the program, each student is paired with a mentor to conduct a hands-on research project within CDC’s National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP).